Skip to content

 // Operations are grouped by OpenAPI tag

-The root client class implements IDisposable — call Dispose() when you are done using it to release the underlying HttpClient.
-It is also generated as a partial class, so you can extend it with additional methods in a separate file.
+The root client class implements IDisposable.
+If it created the underlying HttpClient, Dispose() releases it.
+Injected HttpClient instances are not disposed by the generated client.
+The root client is also generated as a partial class, so you can extend it in a separate file.

 For details on the generation pipeline and internal structure, see How It Works.